-- 8.7.1.
+- 9.7.1.
 HAP Contract Terms.
 Housing assistance payments will be made in accordance with the terms of the HAP contract.
-Payments will be made for the months during which a contract unit is leased and occupied by an eligible family. - 8.7.2.
+Payments will be made for the months during which a contract unit is leased and occupied by an eligible family. - 9.7.2.
 Move-out Month.
-If an assisted family moves out of a unit, RHA may keep the housing assistance payment for the calendar month in which the family moves out if the vacancy was not RHA's fault. - 8.7.3.
+If an assisted family moves out of a unit, RHA may keep the housing assistance payment for the calendar month in which the family moves out if the vacancy was not RHA's fault. - 9.7.3.
 Vacancy Payments.
-Vacancy payments for up to one full calendar month will be allowed from the beginning of the first calendar month after the move-out month: - 8.7.3.1.
+Vacancy payments for up to two full calendar month will be allowed from the beginning of the first calendar month after the move-out month: - 9.7.3.1.
 The exact payment cannot exceed the monthly unit rent under the assisted lease, minus any portion of the rental payment received, including amounts available from the tenant's security deposit.
-Vacancy payments will be limited to the HAP paid on behalf of the family for the month prior to the termination of the lease. - 8.7.3.2.
-The vacancy payment may cover only the period the unit remains vacant. - 8.7.3.3.
-The payment will be made only if: - 8.7.3.3.1.
-The Rental Assistance Department is provided with prompt written notice certifying that the family has vacated and include the date vacated: - 8.7.3.3.2.
-The vacancy is not the fault of RHA and that the unit was vacant during the period claimed; - 8.7.3.3.3.
-Every reasonable action has been taken to minimize the likelihood and length of vacancy; and - 8.7.3.3.4.
-The Rental Assistance Department receives a written request and documentation regarding the vacancy. - 8.7.4.
+Vacancy payments will be limited to the HAP paid on behalf of the family for the month prior to the termination of the lease. - 9.7.3.2.
+The vacancy payment may cover only the period the unit remains vacant. - 9.7.3.3.
+The payment will be made only if: - 9.7.3.3.1.The Rental Assistance Department is provided with prompt written notice certifying that the family has vacated and include the date vacated; - 9.7.3.3.2.
+The vacancy is not the fault of RHA and that the unit was vacant during the period claimed; - 9.7.3.3.3.Every reasonable action has been taken to minimize the likelihood and length of vacancy; and - 9.7.3.3.4.
+The Rental Assistance Department receives a written request and documentation regarding the vacancy. - 9.7.4.
 Tenant Rent.
 The tenant rent (or portion of the rent paid by the family) will be determined by the Rental Assistance Department and this determination will be made in accordance with HUD requirements.
-Any changes will be effective on the date stated in a notice by the Rental Assistance Department to the family. - 8.7.5.
+Any changes will be effective on the date stated in a notice by the Rental Assistance Department to the family. - 9.7.5.
 Tenant Payment to RHA.
 The family is responsible for paying the tenant rent (total tenant payment minus utility allowance).
-RHA may not charge the family any additional amount for laundry services, maintenance, equipment or utilities.
+RHA may not charge the family any additional amount for laundry services, maintenance, equipment or utilities. - 9.7.5.1.
+RHA may not demand or accept any rent payment from the tenant in excess of the tenant rent determined by Rental Assistance Department, and must immediately return any excess payment to the tenant. - 9.7.5.2.
+RHA is not responsible for paying the tenant rent or for paying any other claim. - 9.7.5.3.
+RHA may not use housing assistance payments or other program funds to pay any part of the tenant rent or to pay any other claim. - 9.7.5.4.
+The Rental Assistance Department may not make any payment for any damage to the unit or for any other amount owed by a family under the lease or otherwise.

-ADMINISTRATIVE PLAN FOR SECTION 8 HOUSING CHOICE VOUCHER AND PROJECT BASED VOUCHER PROGRAMS November 1, 2022
+ADMINISTRATIVE PLAN FOR HOUSING CHOICE VOUCHER AND PROJECT BASED VOUCHER PROGRAMS